thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 :::

 Missionaries and Bible societies spread literacy, education and healthcare worldwide.
 Inspired by biblical commands to care for the poor and oppressed, they founded schools to teach reading through the Bible.
-Hospitals, orphanages and shelters were built on biblical compassion and even continue to this day!
+Hospitals orphanages and shelters were built on biblical compassion and even continue to this day!

 ## 20th to 21st Century: Global Reach and Enduring Relevance